portingle/slf4jtesting/README.md

 SLF4JTesting is a library that provides facilities for log testing that are simple to use and optimised for use in environments with concurrent test execution and/or where console logging is desired.

-SLF4JTesting provides a "Testing Double" of SLF4J LoggerFactory to facilitate log testing but also as a utility for use in unit and integration tests to conveniently configure logging on a test by test basis.
-SLF4JTesting does not rely on singletons or other constructs that might cause cross-test interference.
+SLF4JTesting provides a "Testing Double" of SLF4J LoggerFactory as a utility to conveniently configure logging on a test by test basis.
+It is useful in both unit and integration tests cases and also as a general purpose logging implementation that does not  rely on singletons or other constructs that might cause cross-test interference.

 SLF4JTesting has been designed to: